2512500960/FMG-rootfs-extract/readme.md

 ![image-20240811152652034](imgs/typoraimage-20240811152652034.png)

-8. for a shortcut, still we dump the memory right after the rootfs.gz is decrypted,
+8. to take a shortcut, still we dump the memory right after the rootfs.gz is decrypted,

 ![image-20240811154244903](imgs/typoraimage-20240811154244903.png)